push-based/ngx-fast-svg/README.md

 ### :sloth: Lazy loading for SVGs

+Lazy loading is referring to loading resources only if they are visible on screen.
+Like lazy loading imgs.
+It can be implemented natively over loading attribute or over viewportobserver.
 This library supports lazy loading for SVGs using purely browser native features.

 - We display an empty SVG at the beginning.
 Invisible and without dimensions.